 - Response type - Setting the response type to VAST 2.0 will prevent all VAST 3.0 requests from being passed.
 We recommend setting this field to VAST 3.0 to allow both VAST 2.0 and 3.0 requests to be allowed to the Marketplace Connection.

-Note: For further details, please see ONE Video Ad Request Eligibility.
+Note: For further details, please see Video SSP Ad Request Eligibility.

 4. Marketplace Connection Prices are too High